-Finally, Baha’i explicitly denies objective truth claims of Christianity such as the Trinity, the Virgin Birth, and the incarnation, resurrection, and second coming of Christ.
-Moreover, while the Báb said that Bahá’u’lláh was the quintessential messenger and manifestation of God—the “Best–beloved” and “the Desire of the World”—the Bible states that Christ is “the exact representation of God” (Heb.1:3) in whom “all the fullness of the Deity lives in bodily form” (Col.2:9).
+Finally, Baha’i explicitly denies objective truth claims of Christianity such as the Trinity, virgin birth, incarnation, resurrection, and second coming of Christ.
+Moreover, while the Báb said that Bahá’u’lláh was the quintessential messenger and manifestation of God—the “Best-beloved” and “the Desire of the World”—the Bible states that Christ is “the exact representation of [God]” (Hebrews 1:3) in whom “all the fullness of the Deity lives in bodily form” (Colossians 2:9).

 God, who at various times and in various ways spoke in time past to the fathers by the prophets,

 has in these last days spoken to us by His Son, whom He has appointed heir of all things, through whom also He made the worlds.

 Hebrews 1:1–2 NKJV

 For further study, see Francis J. Beckwith, “Baha’i-Christian Dialogue: Some Key Issues Considered,” Christian Research Journal (1989) 11, 3.

 ***Note the preceding text is adapted from a new Revised and Updated version of The Complete Bible Answer Book that is forthcoming.
 When available we will update this page with corresponding information.
 Until then you can still purchase or receive for your partnering gift the current version by clicking here for purchase or here for partnering gift. ***